 Partner at Hausfeld

-Expert in antitrust litigation and eDiscovery.
+Specializes in antitrust litigation and eDiscovery practices.

 Robert D. Keeling III